PanLuochuan/Data-Management/README.md

 # Explore-flight-delays-and-cancellations(by using R and Pig)

+## Analyze and explore the following questions :

+What are the optimal times of day, days of the week, and times of the year for minimizing flight delays?

+What are the primary factors contributing to flight delays?

+What factors predominantly lead to flight cancellations?

+Which flight experiences the most frequent and significant delays and cancellations?

 ## Data set introduction ：

 The analysis used data on arrival and departure details for all commercial flights on major U.S. airlines during Data Expo 2006.
 You can download the dataset from this link https://tinyurl.com/u8rzvdsx , or from 2006.csv on the page.